Everything you need to know about augmented reality for mobile marketing

 Google has also developed ARCore, which uses APIs to enable a user’s mobile sensors to detect its environment and interact with information.
 This includes motion tracking, environmental understanding and light estimation.
 To allow shared AR experiences, some of the APIs used are available across Android and iOS.
 To learn more about ARCore, visit Google’s documentation.

-Tools such as Apple’s ARKit and Google’s ARCore have made augmented reality experiences more accessible, while the success of apps like Pokemon GO and IKEA Place have given developers an incentive to invest in this immersive technology.
-Mobile marketers can utilize this augmented reality technology to increase app engagement.
-Digital elements for the purpose of mobile marketing may be messages and objects with which the user can engage.
-For example, Polish fashion brand Hector & Karger used augmented reality to create a virtual lookbook to accompany its autumn/winter catalog.
+Tools such as Apple’s ARKit and Google’s ARCore have made augmented reality experiences more accessible, while the early success of apps like Pokemon GO and IKEA Place has given developers an incentive to invest in this immersive technology.
+Mobile marketers can utilize augmented reality technology to increase app engagement — adding digital elements such as messages and objects with which the user can engage.
+For example, Volvo took AR a step further, to enable a mixed-reality test drive.

 4 types of augmented reality